farmera/sare_grant/spectral_indices.md

 ![](img/cane-growth1.png)
 ###### Figure 3.
 Stages of sugarcane growth that formed the focus of our study.

-During our study the growth of sugarcane was monitored for various vegetation indices at day 6, 21, 36, 100, 147, and 208 days following nitrogen treatment.
-These days correspond to the shaded region in __Figure 3__ during the tillering, grand growth and maturation phases of the sugarcane season.
+During our study sugarcane growth was monitored in terms of various vegetation indices at days 6, 21, 36, 100, 147, and 208 following nitrogen treatment.
+These times corresponded to the shaded region in __Figure 3__, i.e. during the tillering, grand growth and maturation phases of the season.

 #### Summary
 Remote sensing techniques can provide timely and relatively accurate information for the management of sugarcane crop.